-- Both men and women produce less human growth hormone during the aging process.
+- Both seniors (men and women over 50) produce less human growth hormone during the aging process.
 This slows down the metabolism while increasing muscle loss and fat storage

 - Although hormonal changes occur, you can dramatically improve weight and fitness at any age.